Hottest chilies in the world

 1. Carolina Reaper 2.2 million SHU

-Since November 2013 it is official: Carolina Reaper is the hottest chili in the world.
+Until August 2023 (since November 2013) was Carolina Reaper the hottest chili in the world.
 Registered in the Guinness Book of Records.
 At the legendary Chile Pepper Institute of the New Mexico State University under the direction of Paul Bosland, her sharpness was measured.
 Carolina Reaper pods achieved sharpness values of 1.5 mil. to 2.2 mil.
 Scoville units.

 Whether you eat these chili peppers or spray pepper spray in your mouth makes little difference to the degree of sharpness.
 The official name is Smokin’ Ed’s Carolina Reaper® and was bred by Ed Currie in South Carolina.